tristanbettany/WaysOfWorking/README.md

 ## Coding Standards

+> NOTE: All coding standards in this document are directed towards a **PHP development team**.
+A lot of the coding standards
+> are not needed or make no sense in other more comprihensive languages such as C++ or C#

 Development Teams should ideally all be on the same page and adhear to an agreed upon list of standards that benefit both the development team and the business.
 These rules should not just blindly follow PSR rules however also integrate styles that the development team like to adopt.